TomasBoda/agent-lang/thesis.md

 AgentLang supports two types of properties, which are `property` and `const`.
 The `property` property is recalculated in each step of the simulation based on the most current values, whereas `const` is calculated only at the beginning of the simulation, holding a constant value throughout the entire course of the simulation.

 ##### 3.3.2.1 Const
-Property of type `const` is a special kind of property, which holds a constant value during the entire run-time of the simulation.
+Property of type `const` is a special kind of property, which holds a constant value during the entire runtime of the simulation.
 It is calculated only once as the agent is generated.

 To declare a `const` property, use the following grammar production rule:
 ```